 By Rental Car:

-- Flexibility: Renting a car offers the ultimate flexibility to explore Morocco at your own pace, allowing you to visit off-the-beaten-path destinations and scenic routes.
+Renting a car offers the ultimate flexibility to explore Morocco at your own pace, allowing you to visit off-the-beaten-path destinations and scenic routes.

 - International and Local Rental Companies: International rental companies like Avis, Hertz, and Europcar operate in major cities, while local companies offer competitive rates and personalized service.